Kuhn's Equivalence Theorem for Games in Product Form: Witsenhausen's intrinsic model

-Regarding the Kuhn tree formulation, Witsenhausen says that ``For any combination of policies one can find the corresponding outcome by following the tree along selected branches, and this is an explicit procedure'' \cite{Witsenhausen:1971a}.
-In the Witsenhausen product formulation, there is no such explicit procedure as, for any combination of policies, there may be none, one or many solutions to the closed-loop equations; these equations express the action of one agent as the output of his strategy, supplied with Nature outcome and with all agents actions.
-This is why Witsenhausen needs a property that he called \emph{solvability} in~\cite{Witsenhausen:1971a}, whereas Kuhn does not need it as it is hardcoded in the tree structure.
+Regarding Kuhn's tree formulation, Witsenhausen says that ``For any combination of policies one can find the corresponding outcome by following the tree along selected branches, and this is an explicit procedure'' \cite{Witsenhausen:1971a}.
+In the Witsenhausen product formulation, there is no such explicit procedure as, for any combination of policies, there may be none, one or many solutions to the (forthcoming) closed-loop equations~\eqref{eq:solution_map_sets} which express the action of one agent as the output of his strategy, supplied with Nature outcome and with all agents actions.
+This is why Witsenhausen needs a {well-posedness property (that is, the existence and uniqueness of a solution to a set of equations)} that he calls \emph{solvability} in~\cite{Witsenhausen:1971a}, whereas Kuhn does not need it as it is hard-coded in the tree structure.
 From now on, we will no longer use the terminology of Witsenhausen and we will use \emph{playability} and \emph{playable}, where he used solvability and solvable.
 We indeed think that such vocabulary is more telling to a game theory audience.